tyzhou05/tyzhou06.github.io/index.md

 </p>

 <p>
-  In my free time, I like to try new coffee shops in the U-District, climb plastic rocks at Seattle Bouldering Project, cook pastas, curate my Spotify playlists, and collect bucket hats with embroidered symbols.
+  In my free time, I like to spend my days trying new coffee shops in the U-District, climb plastic rocks at Seattle Bouldering Project, cook pastas, curate my Spotify playlists, and collect bucket hats.
 </p>

 <p>